Ladislas Farago: Biography and work

+Military intelligence career

 Following his work on German Psychological Warfare, Farago joined the U.S. Office of Naval Intelligence (ONI), where he served from 1942 to 1946.
 While details of his service remain limited, his publisher described him as "Chief of Research and Planning" within ONI, specializing in U-boat intelligence.
 Additionally, the New York Herald Tribune referred to him as "Chief of Research and Planning in the U.S. Navy's Special Warfare Branch."
 During this time, he was staff to the drafting of the Potsdam Declaration.

+Military historian

 After World War II, Farago worked for the UN-related diplomatic newsletter United Nations World, for Corps Diplomatique, and as a freelance journalist, eventually coming to join the staff of Radio Free Europe where he focused on supporting the brewing insurrection in Hungary in 1955-56 by developing a series of radio broadcasts featuring an apocryphal saboteur named Colonel Bell (Bell was subsequently identified by the Soviets as one of the contributors to the unrest that became the 1956 Revolution).

 During the 1950s and 1960s Farago wrote popular histories of espionage (War of Wits, Burn After Reading) and ghost wrote two books for Admiral Ellis Zacharias (Secret Missions and Behind Closed Doors); he also consulted on The Man Called X, the TV series based on Zacharaias' book.

 In 1963 he published Patton: Ordeal and Triumph, the bestseller that formed, in part, the basis for the film Patton and in 1964 published It's Your Money, about waste and mismanagement in government spending.
 In 1967 he published The Broken Seal, one of the bases for the film Tora!
 Tora!
 Tora!.
 Faragó also appeared as a contestant on the January 22, 1957, episode of To Tell the Truth.